tier4/AWSIM/docs/UserGuide/ProjectGuide/Components/Environment/Environment/index.md

 - *Mesh Filter* - contains a reference to the `Mesh` of the object.
 - *Mesh Renderer* - enables the rendering of `Mesh`, including its geometry, textures, and materials, giving it a visual appearance in the scene.
 - *Mesh Collider* - allows an object to have collision detection based on `Mesh`.
-- *Traffic Light Script* - provides an interface to control signaling by changing the emission of materials.
+- *Traffic Light* (script) - provides an interface to control signaling by changing the emission of materials.
 This script is used for simulated traffic, so it is described.

 ##### Materials
 An important element that is configured in the `TrafficLights` object are the materials in the `Mesh Renderer` component.
 Material with index 0 always applies to the housing of the lights.
 Subsequent elements 1-6 correspond to successive slots of light sources (round luminous objects) - starting from the upper left corner of the object in the right direction, to the bottom and back to the left corner.
-These indexes are used in script *Traffic Light Script* - described [here](../TrafficComponents/).
+These indexes are used in script *Traffic Light* (script) - described [here](../TrafficComponents/).

 ![lights_mesh](lights/lights_materials.png)<br>
 Materials for lighting slots that are assigned in `Mesh Renderer` can be found in the following path: